sass/sass/doc-src/SASS_REFERENCE.md

 **Note:** when the `@content` directive is specified more than once or in a loop, the style block will be duplicated with each invocation.

+Some mixins may require a passed content block or may have different behavior depending on whether a content block was passed.
+The `content-exists()` function will return true when a content block is passed to the current mixin and can be used to implement such behaviors.

 #### Variable Scope and Content Blocks

 The block of content passed to a mixin are evaluated in the scope where the block is defined,